Didactic Curriculum

 PBSN 520 - Immunology and Microbiology (3 Credits)

-Medical Microbiology & Immunology is a lecture-style course that presents an overview of disease-associated microorganisms such as bacteria, fungi and viruses.
-Particular emphasis is placed on the mechanisms of classes of therapeutics traditionally used to combat these disease-inducing microbes.
-An overview of the immune system will be presented emphasizing the complexity and diversity of the immune response, the molecules involved in regulating the immune system, and the drug interventions that are designed to regulate the immune system.
+Medical Microbiology & Immunology presents an overview of disease-associated microorganisms such as bacteria, fungi, and viruses.
+Emphasis is placed on the mechanisms of classes of therapeutics traditionally used to combat these disease-inducing microbes.
+An overview of the immune system is presented emphasizing the complexity and diversity of the immune response, the cells and molecules involved in the immune system, and the drug interventions that are designed to regulate the immune system.

-PBSN 527 - Pharmacology and Medicinal Chemistry I (4 Credits)
+PBSN 527 - Pharmacology/Medicinal Chemistry I (4 Credits)

 PBSN 529 - Pharmacology and Medicinal Chemistry II (3 Credits)